Pressure Head

 A horizontal pipe carries 30 cfs of water.
 At A the diameter is 18 in. and the pressure is 10 psi.
 At B the diameter is 36 in. and the pressure is 10.9 psi.
 Determine the head lost between the two points.

-Problem 10 - Bernoulli's Energy Theorem
+- Read more about Problem 11 - Bernoulli's Energy Theorem